louiecai/louiecai/README.md

 <h1 align="center">Hi 👋, I'm Louie Cai</h1>
-<h3 align="center">To understand what recursion is, you must first understand recursion.</h3>
+<h3 align="center">"To understand what recursion is, you must first understand recursion"</h3>

 - 🔭 I’m currently working on **an iOS mobile mini game**

-- 🌱 I’m currently learning **machine learning with sklearn**
+- 🌱 I’m currently learning **deep learning with PyTorch**

 - 📫 How to reach me **lecai@ucsd.edu**